cssr-tools/plopm/docs/text/introduction.rst

 -histogram  Plot the histogram of the given variable with the given number of bins and distribution, e.g., '20,norm' for 20 bins and normal distribution ('' by default, i.e., no histogram; norm and lognorm supported for now, if no specified then only the histogram is plotted).
 -stress     Value for the stress coeff in the computation of the pressure limit for the variables related to the caprock integrity: limipres, overpres, and objepres ('0.134' by default).
 -maskthr    Set the threshold for the variable to mask " "('1e-3' by default).
+-filter     Consider only the cells fullfilling the conditions, which are separated by '&', and use ',' for different input files e.g., 'fluxnum == 2 & sgas >= 0.2, satnum != 5'. ('' by default; note that RPORV needs to be set in RPTRST to be able to use dynamic filter variables such as sgas).
 -interval   Time for the frames in the GIF in milli second ('1000' by default).
 -loop       Set to 1 for infinity loop in the GIF ('0' by default).
 -warnings   Set to 1 to print warnings ('0' by default).